AcademySoftwareFoundation/OpenImageIO/RELEASING.md

 scheduled, and only happen sporadically, when a critical fix is needed in between scheduled patch releases.

-### Things are different in "master"
+### Things are different in "main"

-The "master" branch is where ongoing development occurs without any compatibility guarantees.
-We don't always know if the next year's release from master will turn out to be major (API breaking) or minor (only ABI breaking).
+The "main" branch is where ongoing development occurs without any compatibility guarantees.
+We don't always know if the next year's release from main will turn out to be major (API breaking) or minor (only ABI breaking).

-Some studios or products need the most up-to-date enhancements, and thus tend to build OIIO from the "master" branch rather than using tagged releases.
-For these users, we try to set version numbers and occasionally tag in master, to send a signal about which points in master seem safe to rely on various compatibility levels.
+Some studios or products need the most up-to-date enhancements, and thus tend to build OIIO from the "main" branch rather than using tagged releases.
+For these users, we try to set version numbers and occasionally tag in main, to send a signal about which points in main seem safe to rely on various compatibility levels.
 However, the rules are slightly different than we use for releases.

-In the "master" branch:
+In the "main" branch:

-- TWEAK changes within "master" only guarantee ABI back-compatibility, but may have additions or non-bug-fix behavior changes (akin to patch releases within a release branch).
+- TWEAK changes within "main" only guarantee ABI back-compatibility, but may have additions or non-bug-fix behavior changes (akin to patch releases within a release branch).
-- PATCH changes within "master" are allowed to break ABI or API (changes that would require minor or major releases, if they were not in "master").
+- PATCH changes within "main" are allowed to break ABI or API (changes that would require minor or major releases, if they were not in "main").
-- Beware of unmarked breaks in compatibility of commits in master that are in between developer preview tags.
+- Beware of unmarked breaks in compatibility of commits in main that are in between developer preview tags.